Concurrent training methods for Kolmogorov-Arnold networks: Disjoint datasets and FPGA implementation: The core concept of the approach

-A Kaczmarz-based training method for KANs with piecewise-linear basis functions was introduced by the authors in 2020 in a preprint later published as \cite{Polar2021}; the approach was generalised to the Newton-Kaczmarz training method for KANs with arbitrary basis functions in 2023 in a preprint later published as \cite{Poluektov2023}.
-The reader is referred to the above publications for details; however, for completeness of the paper, a brief summary is provided below, assuming that the reader is familiar with KANs.
+A Kaczmarz-based training method for KANs with piecewise-linear basis functions was introduced by the authors in 2020 in a preprint later published as \cite{Polar2021}; the approach was generalised to the NK-based training method for KANs with arbitrary basis functions in 2023 in a preprint later published as \cite{Poluektov2023}.
+The reader is referred to the above publications for details; however, for completeness of the paper, a very brief summary is provided below (covering only piecewise-linear basis functions for simplicity).

+\textbf{Origins of the approach.} The NK method solves systems of non-linear algebraic equations \cite{Meyn1983} that can be underdetermined or overdetermined.
+When applied to a linear system (also underdetermined or overdetermined) it becomes the Kaczmarz method or the projection descend method \cite{Kaczmarz1937} --- each equation corresponds to a plane in a hyperspace, the solution corresponds to an intersection of these planes, and the method iteratively projects the initial guess point from one plane onto another until it approaches the intersection point.
+In the case of non-linear systems, before each projection step, an additional linearisation step is performed (i.e.\ the Newton's step).

+KAN is a regression model --- a set of multivariate functions converting an input vector into an output vector.
+These functions have trainable parameters.
+Thus, having some dataset, the training problem for KAN can be formulated as a system of non-linear equations, where the non-linear functions (i.e.\ KAN) take the training dataset inputs and produce the training dataset outputs.
+Therefore, the core idea of the training method is to solve this non-linear system of equations with respect to the parameters of KAN using the NK method.

-The basic building block of KAN is an operator that converts $n$-dimensional vector $\vectorn{y}$ into scalar $\hat{z}$.
-It can be called the discrete Urysohn operator or a generalised additive model:
+\textbf{Concept.} The basic building block of KAN is an operator that converts $m$-dimensional vector $\vectorn{y}$ into scalar $z$.
+It can be called the discrete Urysohn operator \cite{Krylov1979} or a generalised additive model \cite{Hastie1990}: